-Mixing social media data, with the data collected by the smart sensors powering the IoT networks we generate the “fuel” so much needed by the integrated platforms of tomorrow.
+Mixing social media data with the data collected by the smart sensors powering the IoT networks, we generate the “fuel” so much needed by the integrated platforms of tomorrow.

-“In a couple of years from now, all devices connected to us and amongst them, will become one seamless flow of information,” said Roost CEO, Roel Peeters.
+“In a couple of years from now, all devices connected to us and amongst them will become one seamless flow of information,” said Roost CEO Roel Peeters.

-Social Media Marketing – 35 Billion Devices By 2020
+35 Billion Devices in 2020

-Gartner predicts that the total number of active IoT devices at the end of 2016 is going to reach 6.5 billion, in a 30 percent rise compared to this year.
+Gartner predicts that the total number of active IoT devices at the end of 2016 is going to reach 6.5 billion, a 30 percent rise compared to this year.
 Gartner also expects 26 billion active IoT devices by the end of 2020, or 37 billion conform to Cisco if we add the Industrial IoT (IIoT) devices as well.

 Imagine running late to a meeting.
-With the help of IoT, your smartcar could anticipate and solve the problem before it even occurs.
+With the help of IoT, your Smartcar could anticipate and solve the problem before it even occurs.

 Let’s recap for a second.
-There’s an “ocean” of user-generated data on social media, and more personal data, coming from, wearables, IoT devices, health orientated and the plan of unifying them, if you like.
+There’s an “ocean” of user-generated data on social media, and more personal data, coming from wearables, IoT devices, health orientated, and the plan of unifying them if you like.
 What is the outcome?

 “Brands benefit from valuable insights that come from the collected data, understanding what kind of language, messaging and values resonate with their target audiences.”
 Holly Pavlika, SVP Brand Strategy at Collective Bias.

-Your mobile communicates with the in-store beacons, syncs your well-being data with your social media accounts, “looks” at your browsing habits, previous shopping sessions and finally informs the store or the sales assistant.
+Your mobile communicates with the in-store beacons, syncs your well-being data with your social media accounts, “looks” at your browsing habits and previous shopping sessions, and finally informs the store or the sales assistant.

 The result?
-You will know if what you want to purchase is available, if there are discounts and even the item’s exact location on the shelve, before entering the shop.
+You will know if what you want to purchase is available, if there are discounts, and even the item’s exact location on the shelve, before entering the shop.

-If you do enter the shop, based on your data, the sales assistant expects and welcomes you by your first name, with a chair, a glass of water and your garments, ready to try them on.
+If you do enter the shop, based on your data, the sales assistant expects and welcomes you by your first name, with a chair, a glass of water, and your garments, ready to try them on.

 Through instant and accurate analysis of customer data, the brand can improve the overall shopping experience and generate actionable data.
 In this way, the company targets only the right customers, with the best price and the right message.